Our Team

 Nigeria

-Chukwuemeka "Emeka" Ezeugo is a policy advocate writing on consumer taxation and property rights across African economies.
+Chukwuemeka "Emeka" Ezeugo is a policy advocate and civic leader writing on consumer taxation, property rights, and the rule of law across African economies.

-Emeka holds a BSc in International Relations from Igbinedion University, Okada, and trained at The Hague Academy for Local Governance in the Netherlands.
+Emeka holds a B.Sc (Hons) in International Relations from Igbinedion University, Okada, and a Certificate in Rule of Law and Local Governance from The Hague Academy for Local Governance in the Netherlands.

 FCFA Fellow